Subjectivist (horse): 2020: three-year-old season

-The 2020 flat racing season in England was disrupted by the COVID-19 pandemic and Subjectivist did not reappear until 17 June when he started at odds of 22/1 for the King George V Stakes over one and a half miles at Royal Ascot and finished third behind Hukum and Kipps.
+The 2020 flat racing season in Britain was disrupted by the COVID-19 pandemic and Subjectivist did not reappear until 17 June when he started at odds of 22/1 for the King George V Stakes over one and a half miles at Royal Ascot and finished third behind Hukum and Kipps.
 On 7 July he carried top weight of 133 pounds in a handicap race over one and three quarter miles at Haydock and finished second by a length to Favorite Moon to whom he was conceding 20 pounds in weight.
 On 16 July Subjectivist was ridden by Joe Fanning in the Listed Glasgow Stakes over 11 furlongs at Hamilton Park Racecourse.
 Starting the 7/4 favourite in a five-runner field he led from the start and steadily wound up the pace to win by one and three quarter lengths from Tritonic, with four lengths back to Tulip Fields in third place.
 After the race Mark Johnston said "This horse could be targeted at the St Leger as his half-brother Sir Ron Priestley was second in last year’s Leger.
 They have similar profiles although Subjectivist is rated higher at this stage of his career.
 He is a lovely horse and very progressive – obviously he will be suited by a step back up in trip".
+Fanning went on to ride Subjectivist in all his subsequent races.